couchbaselabs/promtimer/README.md

     git clone https://github.com/couchbaselabs/promtimer.git

-As to cbcollects, you probably wouldn't be reading this if you didn't already have them.
+As for cbcollects, you probably wouldn't be reading this if you didn't already have them.

 ## How to Use Promtimer